 When an individual client's prescribed medication is only available in a prefilled multi-dose pen that requires removing the needle, use the following one-handed scoop technique.

-Step 1
+Step 1 Place the sha

 Place the sharps container as close to the procedure as possible.
 Place the needle cap on a flat surface then remove your hand from the cap.